walmartlabs/concord-website/docs/plugins/concord.md

 The `instanceId` parameter can be a single value or a list of process IDs.

-Setting `sync` to `true` will make the task to wait until the specified processes are stopped.
+Setting `sync` to `true` forces the the task to wait until the specified processes are stopped.

 ## Tagging Subprocesses

+The `tags` parameters can be used to tag new subprocess with one or multiple labels.

 ```yaml
 flows: